marek-chadim/marek-chadim/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my MSc degree in Economics @ SSE
+- 🔭 MSc in Economics at the Stockholm School of Economics
-- 🌱 I’m currently learning Metrics, Numerics and Bayesics
+- 🌱 Metrics, Numerics and Bayesics